fboucquez/symbol-bootstrap/docs/upgradeVotingKeys.md

 Voting file upgrade:
 - If the node's current voting file has an end epoch close to the current epoch ("close to expiring") this command creates a new 'private_key_treeX.dat' that continues the current file.
 - "Close to expiring" happens when the epoch is in the upper half of the voting file.
 If the file's epoch length is 720, close to expiring will be 360+.
 - The current finalization epoch that defines if the file is close to expiration can be passed as parameter.
-Otherwise, bootstrap will use the locally known value.
+Otherwise, bootstrap will try to resolve it from the network.

 When a new voting file is created, bootstrap will advise running the link command again.